-In this unit students are encouraged to abandon counting methods for adding and subtracting in favour of using known doubles facts to derive the answers to addition problems.
+In this unit students are encouraged to abandon counting methods for adding and subtracting, in favour of using known doubles facts to derive the answers to addition problems.
 Using doubles is more complex but more efficient.

 - Be able to recall instantly doubles from 1 + 1 to 9 + 9.